joedefen/wordle-guess4/README.md

 > To play wordle optimally, you must craft the next word given all the know information and the statistics of remaining possibilities.
 This strategy mostly eliminates that time consuming, tedious chore w/o sacrificing losing the game.

+Optionally, the "best" three "canned" guesses can be generated.
+The trade-offs of using three versus four are:
+* With three, more letters are exposed first, and your chance using fewer guesses improves.
+* But with three, your chance of failing to solve goes up since you are left to your vocabulary and wits after testing only 15 letters (not 20).

 **Spoiler Alert.** Most people have favorite first words pulled from computer simulations or trial-and-error.
 But, using four canned words may make wordle "too easy to solve".
 If new to Wordle, then you can use these words as "training wheels", particularly if you try to lower your average tries by looking for opportunities to deviate from the canned words to minimize the average number of guesses.

 **Suggested Human Stategy**:
-* by default, play all four canned words and then guess; if you do this, then you will often solve on the 5th try, and if not, on the 6th.
+* by default, play all four [three] canned words and then guess; if you do this, then you will often solve on the 5th or 6th [4th, 5th, or 6th] try.
 * to lower your average attempts significantly:
-  * start guessing the answer when you think it has been narrowed down to one or two words; this typically requires 4 known letters; possibly just 3 if some positions are known and the exposed letters are very helpful.
+  * start guessing the answer when you think it has been narrowed down to one or two words; this typically requires roughly three known letters; knowing positions and consonants help solve with fewer clues.
  * starting to guess too early (e.g. when there are actually more than two possibilites) is the "trap" that loses most games; when you deviate from the canned words, reconsider after the first deviation if it seems you misjudged (and resume the unused canned words).
  * see more tips in the section below, "Additional Some Rules of Thumb".